msperlin/beautiful-jekyll/_posts/2017-03-05-Prophet-and_stock-market.md

 ![](/img/2017-03-05-Prophet-and_stock-market_files/figure-markdown_strict/unnamed-chunk-13-1.png)

-The previous histogram shows the total return from randomnly generated signals in 10^{4} simulations.
+The previous histogram shows the total return from randomly generated signals in 10^{4} simulations.
 The vertical line is the result from using `prophet`.
 As you can see, it is a bit higher than the average of the distribution.
 The total return from `prophet` is lower than the return of the naive strategy in 27.5 percent of the simulations.
 This is not a bad result.
-But, notice that we didnt add trading or liquidity costs to the analysis, which will make the total returns worse.
+But, notice that we didn't add trading or liquidity costs to the analysis, which will make the total returns worse.

 The main results of this simple study are clear: **`prophet` is bad at